See new temporary renting rules at Coronavirus (COVID-19) Victoria.

-If the property is leased privately (where there is no estate agent managing the property), the landlord cannot charge a re-letting fee because agent fees do not apply to private leases.
+If the property is leased privately (where there is no estate agent managing the property), the landlord cannot charge a re-letting cost because agent fees do not apply to private leases.

 Excessive lease-breaking costs

-If you believe that you have been charged an excessive lease-breaking fee and are unable to resolve the issue with your landlord or agent, you can apply to VCAT for a determination.
+If you believe that you have been charged an excessive amount for breaking the lease and are unable to resolve the issue with your landlord or agent, you can apply to VCAT for a determination.
 For more information, visit the Residential Tenancies Hub of the VCAT website.

 Ending the lease due to severe hardship

 In cases of severe hardship, you can apply to VCAT to end a fixed-term tenancy early.
 You will need to provide evidence of the hardship - for example, bank statements, income statements or proof of medical condition.
 If VCAT grants you the order, the landlord/agent cannot charge you any lease-breaking fees unless VCAT orders that they can do so.